- Safeguarding at Marsh Lane Primary

 - Safe recruitment of staff – including training of interview panel, CRB disclosures and all DBS checks.

 - Clear and regularly reviewed policies for child protection, behaviour, safeguarding and many other related policies.

 - Site safety – our school has security doors on the main entrance.
 All visitors report to the main office in order to gain access to the building.
 Outside doors are locked during lesson time as a form of added security.
 We have a secure fenced school boundary which is regularly inspected and improved where necessary.
 The main school gates are locked throughout the day.

 - We hold regular discussions with the children regarding what is in place at our school to keep them safe and to improve awareness of their personal safety, including what to do and who to speak to if they have any worries or concerns.

 - E safety – we have a class policy procedure that all children use, in order to improve their safety whilst on the internet at school and at home.
 We place information on our website and within our newsletters

-- We have very high standards of behaviour and our behaviour across the school is very good.
+- We have very high standards and expectations of behaviour and our behaviour across the school is very good.
 We have a clear rewards and sanctions policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.